Justia Lawyer Rating

 Greg discussed the new pilot program that Los Angeles County would be implementing on January 1, 2015.
 The program, called AB (Assembly Bill) 2124, was put into the Penal Code at Penal Code § 1001.94 to § 1001.98.
 It was proposed by State Senator Bonnie Lowenthal of Long Beach, the mom of Long Beach judge Daniel Lowenthal.
 The program ended on January 1, 2018, so it is no longer available.

 Not everyone was qualified for the program.
 The disqualifying factors include anyone who has a prior conviction within the last ten years for a misdemeanor, a felony conviction at any prior time or a conviction for a crime of violence, a duty to register as a sex offender under Penal Code § 290, a history of being referred to diversion in the past, as well many other situations.
-The program is also not available for DUI cases, domestic violence cases, a case where the victim is a minor or the case involves violence against a police officer.
+The program was also not available for DUI cases, domestic violence cases, a case where the victim is a minor or the case involves violence against a police officer.
 None of these criteria applied to disqualify our client.

 At the arraignment, Greg Hill appeared in the Torrance Superior Court and confirmed that the charges were for a violation of Penal Code § 484(a), which made our client eligible for diversion under AB 2124.